twistedstream/twistedstream-web-legacy/README.md

 # if the shell hasn't been initialized
 $(boot2docker shellinit)

+# export this required variable with any value you want
+export JWT_SECRET=anything-you-want

 # build the image, run the container, and launch a browser
 sh run-docker-dev.sh
 ```